membraneframework/bundlex/README.md

 ### Cross-compilation

-With proper setup Bundlex can support cross-compilation.
-When using Nerves the it should work out of the box.
+With proper setup, Bundlex can support cross-compilation.
+When using Nerves it should work out of the box.

-Not relying in Nerves and using your own toolchain is also possible, although it wasn't tested.
-In this scenario the following environment variables need to be set, since they're not handled by Nerves:
+Not relying on Nerves and using your own toolchain is also possible, although it wasn't tested.
+In this scenario, the following environment variables need to be set:
 - `CROSSCOMPILE`
 - `CC` - path to the C compiler for cross-compiling to the target
 - `CFLAGS` - C compilation flags
 - `CXX` - path to the C++ compiler for cross-compiling to the target
 - `CXXFLAGS` - C++ compilation flags
 - `LDFLAGS` - Linker flags

+If you wish for `Bundlex.get_target/0` to return accurate information about your target, set the following environment variables:
+- `TARGET_ARCH` - The target CPU architecture (e.g., `arm`, `aarch64`, `mipsel`, `x86_64`, `riscv64`)
+- `TARGET_VENDOR` - Vendor of your target platform
+- `TARGET_OS` - The targes OS (e.g. `linux`)
+- `TARGET_ABI` - The target ABI (e.g., `gnueabihf`, `musl`)

 When cross-compiling some warnings may be raised about not being able to load nifs, but that's expected, since they are most likely built for different architecture